-- Jump Timing Determines when an event jump in the sequence occurs. - Enable Pattern Jump Enables the pattern jump event feature.
+- Jump Timing Jump timing determines when an event jump in the sequence occurs. - Enable Pattern Jump This enables the pattern jump event feature.
 A jump occurs when the system detects a defined digital pattern on the Pattern Jump connector on the rear panel.
-Use the Edit pattern jump table button to display the pattern jump table editor. - Recommended Sample Rate Automatically determines the sample rate to be used when running the sequence.
-This is the recommended sample rate and the instrument will attempt to use this rate if the Manage Conflicts field (in the Clock setup menu) is set to Auto. - Repeat Flag Causes the flag (or flags) for that step to repeat if the sequence step is set to repeat (using the Repeat Count setting).
+Use the Edit pattern jump table button to display the pattern jump table editor. - Recommended sample rate Use this setting to determine the sample rate you want to use when running the sequence.
+This is the recommended sample rate and the instrument will attempt to use this rate if the Manage Conflicts is set to Auto. - Repeat Flag Enabling the Repeat Flag feature causes the flag (or flags) for that step to repeat if the sequence step is set to repeat (using the Repeat Count setting).

 The default setting is off (not enabled).
 This means that the flags are set the first time the waveform is played for a sequence step.
 Repeating the step will not cause the flag to repeat.